dima6312/tvshare/README.md

 ## How to Use It
 ### Setup the App on Your Smart TV:
 Set the homepage of your smart TV's web browser to the URL of this app.
+Alternatively, bookmark the URL for easy access when you'd like to be redirected to the saved link.

 ### Sharing a URL:
 - Use the JavaScript bookmarklet provided within the app's UI on your phone or computer to send the current page's URL directly to your smart TV.
 - For more integrated experiences, Chrome browser and iOS extensions (not included in this repo) can also be used.